bhairavmehta95/ant-env/README.md

 # ant-env
 Ant Gather and Ant Maze Mujoco envs, separated from RLLab.
-Reproduced for use with RL algorithms implemented with separately or other frameworks.
+Reproduced (aka mostly copied - please cite original repository) for use with RL algorithms implemented with separately or other frameworks.

+## Disclaimer
+I reproduced these for my own work, and have implemented my own reward functions - not guaranteed to be the original ones cited in their paper.

 ## Usage
 ```